 - Grief and loss

 If this is your first visit to my webpage, you may want to start exploring either on the Home page or “Topics” in the menu above.

 I hope your find something that interests you!

 I received my PhD from the Stanford University School of Education with concentrations in philosophy and symbolic systems.
 I have been affiliated with the Beatrice M. Bain Research Group at University of California, Berkeley, the Institute for Research on Women & Gender at Stanford University, and taught at Stanford University.
 I have over 20 years experience with academic editing, including editing with V. Y Mudimbe and Pere Gode Iwele The Normal and Its Orders: Reading Georges Canguilhem (Editions Malaïka, 2007).
-Currently I am a reviewer for The Permanente Journal (mental health topics) and the Journal of Child Sexual Abuse, and the Journal of Aggression, Maltreatment & Trauma.
+Currently I am a reviewer for The Permanente Journal (mental health topics), the Journal of Child Sexual Abuse, and the Journal of Aggression, Maltreatment & Trauma.

 You can find out more about my scholarly activities on my Writing page, where I share a list of publications and include pdf versions of published articles, and on my Speaking page, which lists the international, national, and regional presentations, workshops, and teaching I have done.
 You can also find some of my blog posts at ACES Too High, Social Justice Solutions, DxSummit, Beyond Meds and Heal My PTSD.

 - PhD, Stanford University School of Education, Symbolic Systems & Philosophy

 - MA, Pacifica Graduate Institute, Counseling Psychology

 - BS, Texas State University, San Marcos, Physics, summa cum laude